-A well-equipped library of the college with numerous books, journals, e-journals and magazines helps faculty members to access information which motivates them to improve their teaching performance.
-It also holds training programmes for its staff to acquaint them with the software being used for easy accession of books.
+A well-equipped library of the college with numerous books, journals, ejournals and magazines helps faculty members to access information which motivates them to improve their teaching performance.
+It also holds training programmes for its staff to acquaint them with the software being used by for easy accession of books.
 At present, the library subscribes to 06 journals, 20 magazines, 10 daily newspapers and e-journals.
-It uses customized programme LIBSYS 6.2 and is fully automated.
+It uses customized programme LIBSYS and is fully automated.
 Computers with internet and printer are available for specific use in the staff room, Departments of Psychology, Home Science.
 The teachers take intensive help of the ICT resources to enrich their prescribed curriculum and to upload marks etc. with the help of internet.
 Multimedia projectors, LCD projectors are also available within the college.
 The college also has a seminar hall and five classrooms equipped with projectors which is available as and when requested by a particular teacher.
 It plans and ensures that the available infrastructure is in line with its academic growth and is optimally utilized.
 There are class rooms equipped with projector, computer, object camera and laptop to make teaching more effective.
 Apart from this, facilities like wi-fi, internet, computer lab and a rich library has been developed in the institution to encourage and assist students.
 The institution encourages students to participate in all activities and are exposed to ICT, research methodology, basic computer, statistical analysis of data and skill development through soft skill classes.
-A new building of the College, to accommodate new classes, is constructed with an area of 635 sq.mt in the premises of the Theosophical Society, Indian Section.
-It comprises of 19 rooms (11 classrooms, 3 labs, 1 staff room, 4 store rooms as well as a lift and stilt parking facility.)
-The building is equipped with fire fighting facility, clean drinking water and generator facility.
+A new building of the College, to accommodate new classes, is coming up with an area of 635 sq.mt in the premises of the Theosophical Society, Indian Section.
+It will comprise of 19 rooms (11 classrooms, 3 labs, 1 staff room, 4 store rooms as well as a lift and stilt parking facility.)
 A new hostel building, Rohit Mehta Bhawan, was constructed in the premises of the Theosophical Society, with a capacity to accommodate more than 150 students.
-The college library organized various programs including library orientation and book fair to make students aware of the importance of the library as an educational resource.
-They were informed of the different online and offline study materials availability and the process to access that.
-Overall, the events organized helped the optimum utilization of library resources and enhanced the interest of the students in their course.
-The details of the programme is as below :-• Librarian's Day was celebrated on 10.08.2019 in the Reading Room of the Library.
-Students and Staff of VKM attended the programme. • Library Orientation Programme for students of B.A.
-I Semester (Social Sciences) was organized on 24.08.2019 for the students of B.A.
-I Semester (Arts) was organized on 26.08.2019, for the students of M.A.
-I year (All Group) on 27.08.2019 in the seminar Hall.
-Mr. Brijesh Chaurasia, Professional Assistant, along with other library staff was the resource person. • Book Exhibition was held on 26 - 27 September 2019 and 30.09.2019 growing importance of research-based education.
-The college encourages the teachers to undertake research work.